melanie531/SageMaker-Data-Wrangler-Example/README.md

     ![image](./img/image-17.png)

 ### Joining datasets - first join
 * Given, we have imported both the tracks and ratings CSV files in the beginning steps.
 Let us walk through on how to join these CSV files based on a common unique identifier column, *trackId*.
+Then we will perform some feature engineering to generate a new set of features that can help to enrich the trainig data.

 * Click on either the tracks or ratings transform block as shown in the image blow:
     * Here, we have selected tracks transform flow block and hit **Join**
     ![image](./img/image-18.png)